mochajs/mocha/README.md

 meteor test-packages --driver-package practicalmeteor:mocha <package(s)>
 ```

+## Known Issues

+- When running meteor test and meteor test-packages you will get some "Unable to resolve some modules:" warnings, those are usually safe to ignore.
+We're working on a fix to eliminate those warnings.
+See [this issue](https://github.com/practicalmeteor/meteor-mocha/issues/19) for more info.

 ## Package testing with [spacejam](https://www.npmjs.com/package/spacejam) from the command line

 Note: Support for meteor 1.3 app and package testing in spacejam is coming soon.